nirbhay18/ibxhire/customer-happiness-engineer/profile-description.md

 As you'll the first point of contact for the customer it'll be very crucial that you maintain a healthy relationship with them.
 You'll have to have a knack for quick learning and managing tasks between clients and development team.

+# Responsibilities

+1. Manage the support tickets, either answering customer questions directly or bringing in an appropriate member of the core development team when you cannot.
+2. Moderating the support inbox, ensuring customers and potential customers receive responses within 24 hours of submission.

 ### Tasks

 Please follow the tasks in the following sequence.